Call Back Request

 The name of a childhood dog or the best friend's house phone number can be an example of explicit memory.
 The following are the types of explicit memories.

-Implicit Human Memory: Implicit memories are the memories about which people are not conscious and these affect a person's behaviour.
+Implicit memories are the memories about which people are not conscious and these affect a person's behavior.
 Speaking a language and riding a bike are examples of implicit memory.

 Procedural Human Memory: Procedural memory is a type of memory that allows a person to perform tasks without thinking about them.
 In addition to riding a bike, this includes brushing our teeth, tying a shoe, or driving a car.

 Losing memory means unusual forgetfulness in which a person is not able to recall the memories of the past and don't remember new events.

 The reasons for the occurrence of forgetting are the following:

 Echoic memory is a type of memory that holds a large amount of information but only for 3-4 seconds. this is repeated in the brain for a brief time immediately after the presentation of the auditory stimulus.